YouTube Title Length: Long vs Short — Which One Actually Gets More Clicks?

 🔹 Tutorials & How-To

-• Medium to long
+• Medium to long, clear outcome

 🔹 Reviews & Comparisons